ExpHP/vasp-poscar/doc/format.md

 These may optionally appear immediately after the last coordinate data line.
 The first line is a flag line just like the one for positions.
 Each data line has three reals. *The rest is a freeform comment.*

 **Note:** When VASP itself writes a CONTCAR file, **it writes a blank line for the coordinate system line.**  Because it does not start with "c" or "k", this blank line in fact indicates that the velocities are in **direct coordinates**.
 However, some libraries (such as pymatgen) actually expect this line to always be blank; therefore, *this crate also chooses to write a blank line when the velocities are in direct units.*

+### Trailing blank lines

+Trailing lines at the end of the file are allowed as long as they contain nothing but whitespace.

+The astute may notice that, together with the very real fact that the control line for velocities may be a blank line, it would be impossible to tell whether or not velocities are "present" for a structure with zero atoms.
+Fortunately, such a structure is already forbidden.